pantheon-systems/documentation/source/content/create-sites.md

 ## Sandbox Sites

 Sandbox sites are useful for trying out the Pantheon platform, creating sandboxes for development, or for starting a new client project.
-We allocate two Sandbox sites for all user accounts.
-If you've reached your limit of Sandbox sites, delete an unused site, take a site live or join an organization.
-If you're building sites for third parties, join the [Pantheon Partner Program](https://pantheon.io/plans/partner-program?docs) for more sandbox sites, Multidev environments, and other features.
+Pantheon allocates two Sandbox sites for all user accounts.
+If you've reached your limit of Sandbox sites, delete an unused site, take a site live, or join an organization.
+If you're building sites for third parties, join the [Pantheon Partner Program](https://pantheon.io/plans/partner-program?docs) for more Sandbox sites, Multidev environments, and other features.
 If you're at an educational institution, sign up for [Pantheon for EDU](https://pantheon.io/edu?docs).

 ### Sandbox Resources